zlatanned/way-to-go/5. Array, Range, Map/README.md

     It then returns a new slice, containing the old slice plus the new elements appended.
     You can append multiple values at once by just comma separating the values as arguments.
       For example: append(s, 1, 2, 3)

+  ## Range
+    Now that we know how to create arrays and slices, let's learn how to iterate over their elements using a loop!

+    The range form of the for loop allows you to iterate over a slice: (Code available: range-for-loop.go) During each iteration of the loop, it returns two values: the index of the element and its value.

+    If you want only the values, you can skip the index using an underscore:
+    You can use ranges for slices as well as arrays.